usnistgov/ARIAC_docs/docs/competition/overview.rst

 within specification individually.
 We have provided a recyling bin which can be used with no penalty to competitors to recycle cells that are either out of specification, or cannot be utilized in the current AGV layout.
 Once an AGV has been assembled with four cells, it can be used to transport the cells to one of three locations.

-.. <insert image of robot placing cell into AGV>
+.. <insert image of robot placing cell into AGV -> post insertion of new parts>

 **Moving the AGV**